The laws concerning higher education

 Decisions taken by public authorities sometimes need to be changed.
 This may be necessary in the case of a mistake or oversight, or if new circumstances have emerged which means that the decision would have been different if the circumstances had been known from the outset.
 There may also be circumstances following the decision which make it seem inappropriate or incorrect.

-The new Administrative Procedure Act makes certain clarifications and changes in relation to the current conditions.
+The new Administrative Procedure Act makes certain clarifications and changes in relation to the previous conditions.

-Just like today, a decision can always be corrected before it is expedited or otherwise made available to a third party.
+Just as previously, a decision can always be corrected before it is expedited or otherwise made available to a third party.
 This does not require a special provision.
 After the decision has been expedited or made available, decisions may be corrected or changed under special circumstances.

 Correction refers to adjustments that do not constitute a change of substance.
 Decisions that contain obvious typing or calculating errors or other similar oversights can be corrected.
 Corrections should be made if the error is of practical significance for a party of the case.
-This corresponds to today’s act.
+This corresponds to the previous act.

 Change refers to other types of amendments.
 Changes can be made if the public authority finds that a decision is incorrect due to new circumstances or any other reason.
 If the decision is favourable to a party (benefitting the individual in some way, e.g. a grading decision), it may be changed to the detriment of the party only: